Using an IRA to save for retirement

 - Although Roth IRA contributions are not tax deductible, you won't pay taxes on the money you withdraw, as long as you meet certain requirements.

-- You can make contributions to a Roth IRA no matter how old you are (as long as you meet income requirements mentioned above).
+- You can make contributions to a Roth IRA no matter how old you are (as long as you meet income requirements mentioned above and you or your spouse have earned income).
 Same contribution limits apply as with a Traditional IRA.
 These are combined limits for contributions to an IRA and a Roth IRA.

 - There are no required minimum distributions while the owner is alive.